-"Fantastic" is not a synonym for "great", rather, it is that which pertains to something which originates in the imaginary, something that is a consequence of the imagination.
+In terms of art, "Fantastic" is not a synonym for "great".
+Rather, it is that which originates in the imagination.
 "Fantastic Art" thus is art of the imagination.
 Unfortunately, even this term has been commandeered by kitsch fantasy art illustrators whose illustrations have nothing to do with Art of the Fantastic....
 This unfortunate situation is not helped when a search for "fantastic art" in search engines such as Google brings up both genres ... engendering an impression that "fantastic" and "fantasy" are interchangeable.
 When the listing of sites is governed by a site's metadata rather than its actual content, the consequence is one of not finding what it is you are searching for.

 Although it is with dismay that the epithet "fantastic" is applied to what is "fantasy" (and vice versa), it is with greater dismay that, overwhelmingly, practitioners of what might be called "fantastic" are artists whose understanding of art is limited to illustrating narrow personal religious pseudosophies which border on, if they are not actually, kooky.
 One Austrian artist, of albeit stunningly beautiful (though religious) work, is adamant that angels exist, that they may be seen in electromagnetism; another, an American, whilst imitating the style of another, imagines that he is an empty vessel who acts unconsciously to the whims of whatever medication he happens to be taking, and believes himself to somehow be in tune with a greater "psychic" reality...